 Light – Feng Shui is about energy, and opening things up to a good flow of energy.
 Light is an important component of this.
 Emphasize natural lighting wherever you can by opening all your windows.
 It is amazing how that simple step can be overlooked.
 First thing in the morning open all your windows or blinds.
 You can also use energy-efficient bulbs that have a daylight type of spectrum.
 This helps with seasonal affective disorder.
 If you get depressed or sad in the winter, you need a full spectrum sun light.
 One of my fave ways to accentuate light is to put prisms in the windows so that little rainbows dance all around.
 In the evening, soft lighting is recommended.
 Light beeswax candles and use low-wattage bulbs in lamps.

 Fresh air - In addition to natural light, natural, fresh air is also helpful in bringing good energy flow into your home.
 Whenever weather permits, let outside air in.
 Consider a quiet air purifier and toxin-absorbing houseplants to make your indoor air even cleaner.

 You can also purify the air by using natural essential oils.
 In Feng Shui, essential oil of rose, lavender or jasmine is recommended for the bedroom; peppermint or lemon for rooms where you want to be awake and energized.
-They have some really cute essential oil burners on Amazon.

 Water – Having a water feature in the home is an important aspect of Feng Shui.
 Water in the home’s entryway is especially beneficial.
 A wall or tabletop fountain can fill this need.
 The water should be running; just a bowl of water won’t do.
 Aquariums are also favored in Feng Shui.
 Ever wonder why so many Chinese restaurants have aquariums and/or fountains?
 They are symbols or harbingers of good luck.